16 ways to drive website traffic and increase search ranking

 7. Backlinking

-Backlinks are links from one website to another, and they can do a fantastic job improving your site's visibility on search engines.
-However, you can quickly understand the obstacle: How can you use backlinks to your advantage if you’re relying on other people to implement the links for you?
+Backlinks are links from one website to another, and they can do a fantastic job of improving your site's visibility on search engines.
+However, you can quickly understand the obstacle: How can you use backlinks to your advantage if you rely on others to implement the links for you?

-If you're a business-minded person, you'll already know that you don't rely on others to backlink to your website; you incentivize them to do it.
-Obviously, there's the not-so-subtle route of making deals with bigger websites to backlink to your content, but a better (and less costly) strategy is to use quid pro quo.
+You can probably guess that you don't rely on others to backlink to your website; you incentivize them to do it.
+Obviously, there's the not-so-subtle route of making deals with more prominent websites to backlink to your content, but a better (and less costly) strategy is to use quid pro quo.
 Offer to backlink someone else's content (ideally not a competitor) in exchange for them to backlink to your content.
 This is a mutually beneficial setup where neither of you has anything to lose and you each benefit from the other's success.

 8. Voice search

 With voice-activated devices such as Alexa or Google Home becoming more and more popular, voice searches are steadily increasing.
-Research indicates that voice will soon make up nearly 50% of all searches.
+At least one-third of U.S consumers already own a smart speaker with voice search capabilities.

 If your content is already well written, it shouldn't be too much of a problem for voice search to pick up on it.
 But with this trend on the horizon, it can't hurt to consider how your copy sounds out loud.